Vyral/base-template/_posts/2020-06-30-no-cape-required.md

 • Access to multiple offices conveniently located state-wide&nbsp;

-• Hands-free done-for-you marketing including a personalized agent website&nbsp;
+• Hands-free, done-for-you marketing including a personalized agent website&nbsp;

 By joining the Sell Squad, you can have all of this too, and more\!